Crochet 8 - 10 Years Old Hat

 The pattern is simple in concept and my video tutorial I have provided guides you through the steps in showing you each step so you can follow along.
 I address the pattern and give tips throughout so that you can eventually learn how to read patterns in the event that reading patterns doesn't make you completely comfortable.

-Think charity.
-With peer pressure and overwhelmingly bullies in the school system today, crocheting a hat without a lot of flash for kids doesn’t make them a target in the winter time.
-Some bullies think it’s cool to be hat no hats and mitts in the winter time.
-Myself, I fell to the peer pressure.
+Think about charity.
+With peer pressure and overwhelmingly bullies in the school system today, crocheting a hat without a lot of flash for kids doesn't make them a target in the wintertime.
+Some bullies think it's cool to be hat no hats and mitts in the wintertime.
+Myself, I fell to peer pressure.
 In retrospect, it was dumb of me.
 Being warm in freezing temps should never be perceived as uncool.
-With today’s fashion options, if we can make fashion fun and in this case non-flashy, everyone can be warm and bullies can concentrate on other things.
+With today's fashion options, if we can make fashion fun and in this case non-flashy, everyone can be warm and bullies can concentrate on other things.

 Stitch it Forward

 The project above is from this Lookbook.
-In this article is one specific pattern and I have a tutorial that matches it for those who need an extra helping hand with the instructions and skills needed to complete the project.
+This article is one specific pattern and I have a tutorial that matches it for those who need an extra helping hand with the instructions and skills needed to complete the project.